Supporting you and your clients through the Coronavirus outbreak

 Homebuyer Reports and Full Building Surveys

 We’re able to carry out Homebuyer Reports and Full Building Surveys (subject to a successful risk and safety assessment).
-They'll be booked and carried out in line with the timescales stated above for on hold valuations.
+They'll be booked and carried out in line with SLAs.

 Cases outstanding a Disclosure Form or EWS1

-Cases which require a UK Finance Disclosure Form or an EWS1 Fire Safety form will remain on hold until these are received.
+Cases which require a Disclosure Form or an EWS1 Fire Safety form will remain on hold until these are received.

 You can email us these forms quoting the case reference in the subject line to Panel.Maintenance@nationwide.co.uk